Henning Solberg: Go Fast Energy World Rally Team (2012)

-Henning Solberg competed for the privateer Go Fast Energy World Rally Team along with Matthew Wilson in the first half of the 2012 season.
+Solberg competed for the privateer Go Fast Energy World Rally Team along with Matthew Wilson in the first half of the 2012 season.
 In Monte Carlo, due to various issues, he finished outside the top ten.
 Henning could retaliate on the next round in Sweden, finishing in 7th place.
 After that, the whole Go Fast team disappeared as a whole.

-2013-present
+2013

 Solberg made his return to the WRC on the 2013 World Rally Championship's second round, Rally Sweden, after a one-year hiatus.
-His co-driver was Emil Axelsson, and used M-Sport's Fiesta RS WRC.
+His co-driver was Emil Axelsson, and he used M-Sport's Fiesta RS WRC.
 The car sported a full white design without any sponsors, although they later put up "Can you watch this space?" stickers to cover the space on the sides and the hood.
-The pairing finished 8th, after a 4m20s time penalty.
-Solberg stated in a stage-end interview that he's working to find funds for a programme, but nothing is certain yet.
+The pairing finished eighth.